Auckland Council's $1.9m legal battles with itself

-By Rowan Quinn for
+By Rowan Quinn for RNZ

 Auckland Council bodies have spent nearly $1.9 million fighting among themselves in two court cases.